Pop Quiz - Are You Worthy of Death?

 20. Have you ever broken a covenant or agreement with someone?

-21. Have you ever had a sexually immoral thought or action, including toward someone of the same gender?
+21. Have you ever had a sexually immoral thought or action?

 22. Have you ever been discontent or unable to be appeased or satisfied?